zone444/app-dev/README.md

 2. The nine girls strive to save their school from closing by trying to attract perspective students through the formation of a school idol group that, they hope, will one day be a part of Love Live.
 Honoka Kousaka leads her group of eight other cute, talented high school friends towards Love Live.
 The anime Love Live!

 [**Alice in Borderland**](https://en.wikipedia.org/wiki/Alice_in_Borderland_(TV_series))
-3.Based on the popular manga written and illustrated by Haro Aso, the action drama follows a group of friends who are transported to a parallel dimension called the Borderlands.
+3. Based on the popular manga written and illustrated by Haro Aso, the action drama follows a group of friends who are transported to a parallel dimension called the Borderlands.
 To get out alive, they must compete in a series of deadly games that puts their friendships to the test.